 To help you get your blog up and running as quickly and easily as possible, I will walk you through a few important points so that you don’t have to worry about choosing the wrong WordPress theme for blogging.

-9 crucial points: How to choose the perfect WordPress theme in 2020?
+9 crucial points: How to choose the perfect WordPress theme?

 Now, the good news is: choosing the RIGHT WordPress theme for blogging is much easier than you might think.